-Napoli beats Torino 2-0 to move into Champions League spots
+Lazio beats Milan 3-0 to reignite Champions League race

 Napoli got off to a great start when Bakayoko curled a stunning strike into the far bottom corner from 20 yards out.

-Torino almost leveled immediately, but Gennaro Gattuso’s side doubled its lead less than two minutes later following a rapid counterattack.
+The lead was doubled following a rapid counterattack.
 Osimhen sprinted from just inside his own half and his effort was deflected past Torino goalkeeper Salvatore Sirigu.

-Piotr Zieliński hit the inside of the left post shortly before halftime and a trademark Lorenzo Insigne curler came off the inside of the other after the break.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports